RedHatGov/fips-openjdk-rhel/README.md

 The configuration script in this project leaves the global `java.security` policy unchanged by initializing an NSS database that's unique to the local user's home directory.
-The script also creates a system property override file to change settings in the global `java.security` policy file to refer to the NSS configuration in the local user's home directory.
+The script also creates a system property override file to change one property in the global `java.security` policy file to refer to the NSS configuration in the local user's home directory.

     cd